-This shows quarterly economic growth in the UK 1979 to 1995.
+This graph shows quarterly economic growth in the UK 1979 to 1995.
 It shows two recessions 1980 and 1990/92, and the periods of recovery and boom.
 The stats are quarterly figures.

 In the UK, the average rate of economic growth is about 2.5%, and therefore we say that the UK long run trend rate is 2.5%.
 However, the actual growth rate can vary from this average For example, as the diagram above shows, the UK has experienced many economic booms and also recessions.

 Graph showing the UK economy cycle – including three recessions of 1981, 1991 and 2009.